mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 })
 {% endprism %}

 ## Step 5: Implement the Back Button
 <p data-height="700" data-theme-id="0" data-slug-hash="ZKRpzV" data-default-tab="result" data-user="mattrothenberg" data-embed-version="2" data-pen-title="Step 5: Back Button [Instagram Prototype]" data-preview="true" class="codepen">See the Pen <a href="http://codepen.io/mattrothenberg/pen/ZKRpzV/">Step 5: Back Button [Instagram Prototype]</a> by Matt Rothenberg (<a href="http://codepen.io/mattrothenberg">@mattrothenberg</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 That last feature was a doozy.
-Let's build something simpler this time around, say, a back button that removes your uploaded photo and takes you back to the initial, empty state.
+Let's build something simpler this time around, say, a back button that removes the uploaded photo and takes you back to the initial, empty state.

 In our `<app-header>` component, let's add an `@click` directive to the button that contains the "Back" icon.